The Best London Art Colleges

 Situated on the doorstep of the O2 Arena, Ravensbourne University is an exceptional place to study in the capital for those looking to pursue a career in creative and digital media.
 Whether you’re interested in fashion or photography, this fantastic college boasts an incredible campus on the Greenwich Peninsula, connecting this excellent university to the rest of the city via the tube network.

 12. University of Westminster

-With courses from photography to fine art and animation, the University of Westminster is one of the best art schools that the capital has to offer.
+With courses from photography to fine art and animation, the University of Westminster is one of the best arts schools the capital offers.
 With various campus buildings situated around the Marylebone, Fitzrovia & SoHo areas, this is also one of the oldest universities in the city too.
-With both undergrad and post-grad courses as well as distance learning opportunities, this college is a no-brainer.
+With undergrad and post-grad courses and distance learning opportunities, this college is a no-brainer.

 309 Regent St | Website